aws-samples/iot-device-defender-audit-extension/README.md

 ## Overview

 This project provides a solution for auditing IoT device certificates using AWS services.
-It offers an automated, scalable and cost efficient solution to audit IoT device certificates and generate report for certificates which are candidates for rotation and raises alert which can be utilized to trigger the certificate rotation pipeline.
-The solution is designed to help organizations maintain security and compliance in their IoT ecosystems by keeping track of certificate lifecycles and identifying potential risks.
+It offers an automated, scalable and cost efficient solution to audit IoT device certificates.
+It also generates report for certificates which are candidate for rotation and raises alert that may be used to start the certificate rotation pipeline.
+The solution is designed to help organizations maintain security and compliance in their IoT ecosystems by keeping track of certificate lifecycle.

 The solution provides following two configuration options:

 1. Alert on ‘duration in use’  -  Audit and report if a certificate has been in use for ‘n’ days.
-This is required by Automotive customers who prefer to use long validity certificates (5 - 15 yrs) but rotate them periodically (say after every year)
+This is useful in scenarios where the ask is to use long validity certificates (5 - 15 yrs) but rotate them periodically (say after every year) eg automotive use cases where a vehicle can remain offline for an extended period of time and the certificate might expire before there is an opportunity to rotate that.

 2. Alert on ‘time to expire’ - Notify ‘n’ days ahead of expiry of certificate.
-With this option, customers get flexibility to define a duration that fits their use case, eg Automotive customers want the notification 6 months to 1 yr in advance while there are customers who want notification just a few days in advance of expiry of certificates.
+With this option, customers get flexibility to define a duration that fits their use case, eg automotive customers want the notification 6 months to 1 yr in advance while there are customers who want notification just a few days in advance of expiry of certificates.

 ## Key Features